centyllion/bulma-kotlin/README.md

 # Bulma-Kotlin

-`bulma-kotlin` is a Kotlin JS library that create and control [Bulma](https://bulma.io) elements.
+`bulma-kotlin` is a Kotlin JS library that creates and controls [Bulma](https://bulma.io) elements.
 It's developed and used at [Centyllion](https://centyllion.com) ([Twitter](https://twitter.com/centyllion)).

 **Notes**:
 - The project is in its early days it needs maturing.
 The API is subject to changes especially the package name which is now just `bulma`.
 - There is almost no documentation yet.
--  Some elements depends on Bulma extensions like (Toasts)[] and (Sliders)[https://wikiki.github.io/form/slider/], it needs to be sorted out
+-  Some elements depends on Bulma extensions like [Toasts](https://github.com/rfoel/bulma-toast) and [Sliders](https://wikiki.github.io/form/slider), it needs to be sorted out

 ## What's this ?